 Physical fitness, like a retirement account, is built over time through hard work, determination, and discipline.
 Even with all the recent debate around how the US healthcare system should work, we can all agree that staying healthy, having more money, and living a higher quality life are worth the effort of eating a few more veggies and working up a sweat.

 Do you have 7 minutes?
 Try this workout highlighted in a New York Times article a few years ago.
 Getting in shape is a lot like saving for retirement.
 Progress can be slow and we may suffer the occasional setback, but progress IS progress and good health is worth more than any bank balance.

 So, get out of your chair and get moving!
-If you need help with your plan, get in touch.
+If you need help with getting into better financial shape, get in touch.